One Hundred Steps

-I cento passi (English: One Hundred Steps or The Hundred Steps) is an Italian film released in 2000, directed by Marco Tullio Giordana about the life of Peppino Impastato, a left-wing political activist who opposed the Mafia in Sicily.
+I cento passi (English: One Hundred Steps or The Hundred Steps) is an Italian biographical crime drama film released in 2000, directed by Marco Tullio Giordana about the life of Peppino Impastato, a left-wing political activist who opposed the Mafia in Sicily.
 The story takes place in the small town of Cinisi in the province of Palermo, the home town of the Impastato family.
 One hundred steps was the number of steps it took to get from the Impastato house to the house of the Mafia boss Tano Badalamenti.
 The film has been released on Regions 2 and 4 DVDs but a Region 1 release has yet to be made.
+Although selected as the Italian entry for the Best Foreign Language Film at the 73rd Academy Awards, it was not nominated.

 Plot

-The film opens with Peppino as a small child singing the popular song “Nel blu, dipinto di blu” with his brother in the back seat of a car on the way to a family gathering.
+The film opens with Peppino as a small child singing the popular song "Nel blu, dipinto di blu" with his brother in the back seat of a car on the way to a family gathering.
 The family is of good standing in the community and they are celebrating this.
 In this scene, the relationship between Peppino and his uncle Cesare Manzella is established.
 His uncle is a Don or Mafia boss in the small town of Cinisi where the story is set.
 In a scene, soon after the happy family gathering, we see Don Cesare killed by a car bomb which was planted by a rival Mafia boss.
-This ends Peppino’s time of innocence.
+This ends Peppino's time of innocence.
 Even as a small child he is thrust into the realities of life in the Mafia.